benetech/PoetTrainingAPI/README.rst

     git clone https://github.com/benetech/PoetTraining
     cd api/poet
     pip install -r requirements/dev.txt
+    . env.sh
     flask run

 You will see a pretty welcome screen.

-Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration ::
+Once you have installed your PostgreSQL, run the following to create your app's database tables and perform the initial migration ::

-    flask db migrate
+    . setup_db.sh
     flask db upgrade
     flask run